The-Back-Room/Utilities-Menu-for-Windows-11-Desktop-Context-Menu/README.md

 - Restart Explorer
 - Restart Explorer 7 | Addon

+> [!NOTE]
+> - The `Explorer 7`, `DWMBlurGlass`, options are called on from subdirectories located inside the `Tools` folder.
+You will need to download the latest versions from the shortcuts provided.
+> - The `MicaForEveryone` menu relies on the `.msi` variation that is installed in a system location.
+As such it doesn't specify the location; Instead, it targets the `MicaForEveryone.App.exe` process created by the `.msi` installation method.
+For this reason, manual installations of `MicaForEveryone` might not be compatible with this menu.

 ## Installation

 - To install simply download the archive and extract the `Tools` folder into the root of your system drive; `C:\`.